Societal collapse: Natural disasters and climate change

 Volcanic eruptions can abruptly influence the climate.
 During a large eruption, sulfur dioxide (SO2) is expelled into the stratosphere, where it could stay for years and gradually get oxidized into sulfate aerosols.
 Being highly reflective, sulfate aerosols reduce the incident sunlight and cool the Earth's surface.
 By drilling into glaciers and ice sheets, scientists can access the archives of the history of atmospheric composition.
 A team of multidisciplinary researchers led by Joseph McConnell of the Desert Research Institute in Reno, Nevada deduced that a volcanic eruption occurred in 43 BC, a year after the assassination of Julius Caesar on the Ides of March (15 March) in 44 BC, which left a power vacuum and led to bloody civil wars.
 According to historical accounts, it was also a period of poor weather, crop failure, widespread famine, and disease.
 Analyses of tree rings and cave stalagmites from different parts of the globe provided complementary data.
 The Northern Hemisphere got drier, but the Southern Hemisphere became wetter.
 Indeed, the Greek historian Appian recorded that there was a lack of flooding in Egypt, which also faced famine and pestilence.
 Rome's interest in Egypt as a source of food intensified, and the aforementioned problems and civil unrest weakened Egypt's ability to resist.
 Egypt came under Roman rule after Cleopatra committed suicide in 30 BC.
 While it is difficult to say for certain whether Egypt would have become a Roman province if Okmok volcano (in modern-day Alaska) had not erupted, the eruption likely hastened the process.

 More generally, recent research pointed to climate change as a key player in the decline and fall of historical societies in China, the Middle East, Europe, and the Americas.
 In fact, paleoclimatogical temperature reconstruction suggests that historical periods of social unrest, societal collapse, and population crash and significant climate change often occurred simultaneously.
 A team of researchers from Mainland China and Hong Kong were able to establish a causal connection between climate change and large-scale human crises in pre-industrial times.
 Short-term crises may be caused by social problems, but climate change was the ultimate cause of major crises, starting with economic depressions.
 Moreover, since agriculture is highly dependent on climate, any changes to the regional climate from the optimum can induce crop failures.

+After around 1130, North America had significant climatic change in the form of a 300-year period of aridity called the Great Drought.
+The Mississippian culture collapsed during this period.
+The Ancestral Puebloans left their established homes in the 12th and 13th centuries.
+Current scholarly consensus is that Ancestral Puebloans responded to pressure from Numic-speaking peoples moving onto the Colorado Plateau, as well as climate change that resulted in agricultural failures.